CoAxLab/LabHacks-1/labhacks.md

 * See these [Ten simple rules for structuring papers](http://biorxiv.org/content/biorxiv/early/2016/11/28/088278.full.pdf ), written by [Konrad Kording](http://koerding.com/) and Brett Mensh.

+* Share your work with your friends as well as your enemies, the latter might give you even better criticism.
 ##  Doing fMRI
 * Organize your dataset using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more accessible to both your collaborators and the field at large.